srijan-paul/srijan-paul/README.md

 I like systems programming and functional languages.
 Professionally, I've worked on **compilers**, **web services**, **SPAs**, **static analyzers**, and other miscellany.

+Aside from $DAYJOB, I'm currently working on the [Kiesel](https://kiesel.dev) JavaScript, and Jam – a high performance JS toolchain built from the ground up.

 Interests:
 - Game dev, compilers, type systems, databases.
 - Pixel art